liweiyap/text-popover-macOS/README.md

      <img src="text-popover-macOS/Assets.xcassets/screenshot-accessibility-popupmsg.png" width="250"/>
    * You might also need to open 'System Preferences > Security & Privacy > Privacy > Accessibility' and tick the check-box next to the 'Text-Popover' program.

-Note: To build the default database with German idioms (_Redewendungen_), we need Python 3 with its library 'Beautiful Soup'.
-Python 3 is not required for any further databases that the user may wish to add.